This information is to guide homeowners, builders and developers in the correct disposal of foul and surface waters to reduce any risk of flooding.

 Public sewers in most cases are situated in roads or public open spaces; however, in some areas of the Island public sewers cross private land.
 In this case we are allowed a legal right of access to the sewer for maintenance purposes and are given protection against building taking place over or close to the public sewers.

 We keep records of the public sewer system on maps, copies and extracts of which are available on request.
 We also hold information on individual property drainage and in some areas have details of private sewer systems.
-If you are unsure how your property drains then please contact us.
+If you are unsure how your property drains then contact us.

 A drain is a pipe through which foul or surface water flows from a property to a sewer.
 The owner of the property is responsible for the drain up to the point where it crosses the property boundary into public land or enters the public sewer.